Jackandrichardjunior/GearlockExtensionTemplate/README.md

 <br><br>

 `Environment Variables`<br>
 If you want to get the value of the variables. e.g If you want to know the location of the Gearload. if you cd ${GRLOAD}, It will change directory to Gearload.
-If you want to output colorful text. echo "${COLORCODE} TEXT ${RC}". e.g "${RED" Red Color Text${RC}".
+If you want to output colorful text. echo "${COLORCODE} TEXT ${RC}". e.g "${RED}" Red Color Text${RC}".
 For more info on the Gearlock Variables : https://supreme-gamers.com/gearlock/environment-variables

 `Other Things`<br>